toitoi-co/toitoi-cms/interface_spec.md

 `TODO - add general description`

 <a name="1.3.1"></a>
-###1.3.1 Page construction
+###1.3.1 Page construct
 Section | Type | Content
 :---  |:---  |:---
-**Title** | Heading | "Select your package" **Description** | Paragraph | "Everyone starts with a free package at toitoi.
-If you'd like some additional features, or the ability to use your own domain name, please select one of the packages below.
-Don't worry, you can always change your mind later and either upgrade or downgrade your account!"
+**Title** | Heading | "Select your package" **Description** | Paragraph | "Everyone starts with a free package with toitoi.co; However, if you'd like some additional features, or the ability to use your own domain name, please select one of the packages below.
+Don't worry, you can always change your mind later and either upgrade or downgrade your account."
 **Table** | Pricing Table | *Display pricing table as outlined in {{something}}* **Customize your site** | Button | *Navigate to [**2.1 Pick a theme**](#2.1)*